yuchaojiang/Canopy/README.md

 ## Installation
-* Install the current release from CRAN (updated every 3 months)
+* Install the current release from CRAN (not recommended)
 ```r
 install.packages('Canopy')
 ```